Private spaceflight: Emerging personal spaceflight

 On 12 July 2006, Bigelow Aerospace launched the Genesis I, a subscale pathfinder of an orbital space station module.
 Genesis II was launched on 28 June 2007, and there are plans for additional prototypes to be launched in preparation for the production model BA 330 spacecraft.

 In November 2009, Zero 2 Infinity, a Spanish aerospace company announced plans for a balloon-based nears space tourism vehicle called Bloon.
 Then in 2015 it started developing a high-altitude balloon-based launch vehicle named bloostar to launch small satellites to orbit for customers, as well as platform for near-space tourism.
 World View, a stratospheric balloon exploration company based in Tucson, Ariz., is similarly leveraging its stratospheric balloon technology to launch its remote sensing services for government and commercial customers, as well as developing its own space tourism offering that would lift passengers up to 100,000 feet for a 6-8 journey.
-Similar projects of stratospheric balloon tourism are being developed by multiple other companies around the world (Zephalto, Space Perspective, ...), though none has yet made a high altitude crewed flight (as of Aug.
+Similar projects of stratospheric balloon tourism are being developed by multiple other companies around the world (Zephalto, Space Perspective,...), though none has yet made a high altitude crewed flight (as of Aug.
 2022).

-On July 11, 2021, Richard Branson and Virgin Galactic made the first successful flight to space.
+On July 11, 2021, Richard Branson and Virgin Galactic made their first successful flight to space.

 On July 20, 2021, Jeff Bezos and Blue Origin also made a successful flight to space.

 On September 16, 2021, Crew Dragon Resilience Inspiration4 mission operated by SpaceX became the first orbital spaceflight with only private citizens aboard.
+In September 2024, the SpaceX mission Polaris Dawn included the first private spacewalk.

+Fram2 was a private human spaceflight mission operated by SpaceX with a Crew Dragon spacecraft on behalf of entrepreneur Chun Wang.
+During the mission, Wang and his all-civilian crew — Jannicke Mikkelsen, Rabea Rogge and Eric Philips — were launched into a polar orbit, a first for a human spaceflight mission.